Working to eliminate cat litterbox problems? We know this can be tough!

 - Don’t leave food out all the time.
 Feed your cat twice daily and closely supervise afterward for at least one hour.
 Make sure to guide your cat to the litterbox during this supervised time.

-- Litter boxes should be cleaned daily and refreshed with new litter at least once each week.
+- Clean litterboxes daily and refresh with new litter at least once each week.
 A great method is to use generic cat litter and empty the entire litterbox daily.
 You can purchase an odor neutralizer if you feel the need, and lightly spray it on the litter to control odor.

 - Litter boxes must be large enough to allow several eliminations without the pet having to step on a previously used spot.
 Be sure to supply more than one litter box if you own several cats!